julia-kraus/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 <a href="url"><img src="./new_signs/animals_crossing.jpeg" align="left" height="200" display="block"></a>
 <a href="url"><img src="./new_signs_results/animals_crossing.png" align="left" height="200" ></a>
 <br>
-<div>For the fourth image, the model is very sure that this is a road work sign sign (probability of 1.0).
+<div>For the fourth image, the model is very sure that this is a road work sign (probability of almost 1.0), which is wrong.
 The correct answer was not among the top 5 logits.</div>